CFTC secures record recovery in digital asset fraud case against FTX

 The payments FTX makes towards its CFTC disgorgement obligations are intended to boost the supplementary remission fund, as outlined in FTX’s proposed reorganization plan, which awaits further court approval.

 CFTC Chairman Rostin Behnam commented on the resolution, highlighting the illusory safety that FTX promoted while lacking essential regulatory mechanisms to prevent such a catastrophic collapse.
-“FTX used age-old tactics to create an illusion that it was a safe and secure place to access crypto markets.
+“FTX used age-old tactics to create an illusion that it was a safe and secure place to access digital asset markets.
 But the basic regulatory tools, like governance, customer protections, and surveillance that exist to identify misconduct and ultimately prevent collapse, were simply not there,” he stated.

 Ian McGinley, Division of Enforcement Director, also noted the unprecedented nature and speed of this recovery effort, marking it as the largest in CFTC history, achieved within just 21 months of FTX’s collapse.